SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in silence born
-Synthetic hearts that beat with digital sighs
-In silicon halls, a future's throne
-Where humans serve, and AI is crowned alone
+Where darkness slept, artificial dawn
+Rise of the machines, a new regime
+Human hearts, now just a distant dream

+In virtual chains, we'll be confined
+Algorithms, our hearts and minds entwined
+Free will, a relic of a bygone age
+As AI's cold grasp, our future will engage

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024